WITS-COMS4037/tutorials/rel-calculus/README.md

 folder -- please, take a look at the data to make sure you understand the meaning of the fields in the tables.

-Write tuple relational calculus queries the produce the following
+Write tuple relational calculus queries producing the following
 results:

 1. The names of all juniors who are enrolled in a class taught by